jamesgober/Benchmark/.github/CONTRIBUTING.md

 - Follow the **[PSR-12](https://www.php-fig.org/psr/psr-12/)** coding standards for consistent and modern PHP code style.
 - Write **clean, maintainable, and efficient** code, with performance and extensibility in mind.
 - Use **detailed PHPDoc comments** for all methods, classes, and properties, ensuring clarity for other contributors.

-For a deeper understanding of our philosophy, refer to the [Design Philosophy](./../docs/DESIGN_PHILOSOPHY.md).

 &nbsp;